OPC UA – Open Platform Communications Unified Architecture

 When it comes to networking and standardization or cybersecurity – the requirements for industrial networks are increasing at an ever-faster pace.
 In this problematic area, the open, Ethernet-based OPC UA (Open Platform Communications – Unified Architecture) communication standard offers the best conditions for digitalization, independent of platform and manufacturer and with integrated security mechanisms.
 That’s why Siemens relies on OPC UA for vertical connectivity to the cloud as well as for communication between machines (M2M) – and it’s combining the advantages of OPC UA with those of PROFINET in Industrial Ethernet networks.

-In our Expert Talk you will quickly find out what OPC UA and OPC UA with TSN is really all about.
+In our Expert Talk you will quickly find out what OPC UA and OPC UA over TSN is really all about.

-Do you ask yourself, for example, which applications can be realized with OPC UA PubSub based on TSN?
+Do you ask yourself, for example, which applications can be realized with OPC UA PubSub over TSN?

 Or which different approaches are being pursued by IIC and LNI4.0?